 What did you like about your character, Ana?

 I was really attracted to her in a human way.
 She felt like a modern icon of that specific period of time.
-She was leading an independent life as an artist in Paris —education at the time was a matter of choice and money, and she was lucky enough to have both.
-She had this amazing life with this journalist boyfriend, to whom she wasn’t married, just in a relationship.
-And then one day this life felt meaningless and she decided to go back to her roots in Armenia [Le Bon’s character is an Armenian who was born and raised in France] and try to find another way of life.
+She was leading an independent life as an artist in Paris—education at the time was a matter of choice and money, and she was lucky enough to have both.
+She had this amazing life with this journalist boyfriend to whom she wasn’t married.
+And then one day this life felt meaningless, and she decided to go back to her roots in Armenia [Le Bon’s character is an Armenian who was born and raised in France] and try to find another way of life.
 And when the war breaks out in the movie, she becomes this symbol of courage and abnegation.
 I will probably never be like her [laughs].

 Your character’s dress really reflects this journey.

 The first part of the movie it’s very powdered.
 It’s 1915, it’s really pretty, there was a lot of embroidery and corsets and huge hats.
 And then the other three-quarters of the movie I’m just covered in dirt!
-The makeup artist on set is a woman named Tina Earnshaw, who did the makeup on Titanic.
-She became my second mother because I was with her for 4 months.
-She took great care of me—even when I was covered in dirt it was applied in very specific colours.
+The makeup artist on set was Tina Earnshaw, who did the makeup on Titanic.
+She became my second mother because I was with her for four months.
+She took great care of me—even when I was covered in dirt it was applied in very specific colors.

 Are you into beauty when you’re not on set?

 Skincare is really important, for sure.
 I’m obsessed with my skin.
 It’s almost bad.
 I get crazy when I get a pimple.
 It’s not about what I eat, because it really doesn’t matter for me.
-I know people say it’s about what you eat but for me, it really doesn’t matter.
-It’s the products that I use.
+It’s the products I use.

 What products do you use?